HandBrake/HandBrake-docs/source/en/latest/technical/video-codecs.markdown

     -   A free and open video codec which offers significant improvements over Theora.

--   VP3 (Theora): !HandBrake can also encode Theora video.
+-   VP3 (Theora): HandBrake can also encode Theora video.
 Theora video with Vorbis audio in the Matroska container represents a truly free option for multimedia encoding.